 ) and Theory (Section 3.4.4

 ) Proposals.
 Each review panel has an allocation of a specific number of orbits, and the panel can recommend Small GO Proposals up to its orbit allocation.
-Medium GO Proposals will be ranked side-by-side with the Small Proposals, but the panels will not be charged for them; instead, the Medium Proposals above the scientific cutoff line in each panel (as defined by the Small Proposals) will proceed to the TAC, where they will be evaluated alongside highly ranked Medium Proposals from the other panels.
+Medium GO Proposals will be ranked side-by-side with the Small Proposals, but the panels will not be charged for them; instead, each panel will be allocated a fixed number of medium proposals, depending on the overall medium proposal pressure within that panel.
 The panel recommendations generally do not require further approval of the TAC (Section 6.1.2

 ), and scientific balance will be determined within each panel rather than by the TAC.
 The panels do not adjudicate Large GO (Section 3.2.3